MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision VS.md

 ## Steps to provision cloud resources

-The following steps can help you to provision cloud resources using Visual Studio:
+The following steps helps you to provision cloud resources using Visual Studio:

 ### Sign in to your Microsoft 365 account